MichelBoucey/dumber/ReadMe.md

-<h1>Dumber</h1>
+# Dumber

 `dumber`, a (not so dumb) command line tool for **d**(igital n)**umber**(ing) Markdown document sections and creation of table(s) of contents accordingly.

 With `dumber` (you already use `git`, don't you?) you can *add* or *remove* to your Mardown files:

 - section numbers to header sections.
-This works on hash sign only, so one can exclude HTML section tags, as &lt;H1&gt;, to stay unnumbered.
+This works on hash sign only. &lt;H1&gt;, (#) stay unnumbered as the main title.
 - a table of contents with links on entries.

 See an [example](./example.md).